 Catch Phrase: A variant on "This looks like a job for Superman!" appears in the battle.

-Eye Beams: Actually uses them in an (unsuccessful) attempt to stop Goku reaching Super Saiyan.
+Eye Beams: He uses them in an (unsuccessful) attempt to stop Goku reaching Super Saiyan.

 Insufferable Genius: He insults the Saiyans as being intellectually primitive while alluding to the super-intelligence common to Kryptonians.

-Panty Fighter: Goku mocks his superhero outfit as such, and says that he can see Goku's camel toe.
+Panty Fighter: Goku mocks his superhero outfit as such, and says that he can see Superman's camel toe.

 Pungeon Master: Both his verses are riddled with DBZ references, puns, and in-jokes.
 From telling Goku he'd make his nose bleed like Roshi sniffing panties, to sneaking in a Title Drop while pointing at his crotch when he tells Goku: